dejakob1/tenzinbot/README.md

-# tenzinbot
+# super-super-heroku-bot
-My name is Tenzin.
+Bot using heroku, 24/7!